univention/univention-keycloak-app/docs/architecture.rst

       *SAML SP* stands for *SAML Service Provider* and is the SAML interface in Keycloak that outsources its user authentication function to an *IDP*.

-   OIDC IDP
+   OIDC Provider
-      *OIDC IDP* is short for *OpenID Connect Identity Provider*.
-In Keycloak this
+      *OP* is short for *OpenID Connect Provider*.
+In Keycloak this |OIDC|
-      |OIDC| interface offers user authentication as a service.
+      interface offers user authentication as a service.

    OIDC RP
       *OIDC RP* is short for *OpenID Connect Relying Party*.
-In Keycloak this OIDC interface outsources its user authentication function to an *IDP*.
+In Keycloak this OIDC interface outsources its user authentication function to an *OP*.

 .. _app-design-decisions: